(modified and accepted in Madrid, Spain, September 8th, 2022)

 - other committees.

-- the Auditing Committee and the Executive Committee report to the General Assembly.
+- The Auditing Committee and the Board report to the General Assembly, either virtually or in person.

 The General Assembly of the WAB

-- The General Assembly must approve any reports presented and any of the following at the biennial meeting;
+- The General Assembly must approve any reports presented and any of the following at each meeting:

 - modification of the statutes;